 FigJam specific nodes

-FigJam files have three specific types of node which are unique to that file type.
-This is the StickyNode, ShapeWithText, and Connector node type.
+FigJam files have a few specific types of node which are unique to that file type.
+This is the StickyNode, ShapeWithText, Connector, and MediaNode node type.

 It’s not possible to create these nodes in a Figma file, but you can read and modify any existing nodes of these types, even in Figma files.